 We have an easy morning, pack day-packs, and leave camp in place while we set-off for Switchback Peak.
 On our day hike to the summit we will ascend 1,900ft over 3.7mi.
 The summit of Switchback presents spectacular views over the North Cascades, including views of Mt.
 Goode, Buckner, Forbidden, Sahale, and the Glacier Peak Wilderness.
 After a long break to take-in the views and have some lunch we begin the stroll back to camp.
 At camp we enjoy a final celebratory dinner at Martin Lake.

 This morning we wake around 6:30am, pack-up camp, and begin our descent back to the trailhead.
 We will gain just over 700ft and lose more than 2,700ft over 6.5mi on our hike out through golden larches and deep green fir trees.
-We reach the trailhead in early afternoon, and begin the drive back home with an optional stop for a celebratory late lunch/early dinner en route.
+We reach the trailhead in early afternoon, and begin the drive back home with an optional stop for a celebratory late lunch/early dinner en route of Sawtooth backpacking trip.